EU-Japan Economic Partnership Agreement (EPA)

 To raise awareness of the opportunities this agreement offers and to help EU SMEs take advantage of them, the EU-Japan Centre has launched an EPA Helpdesk to support and guide EU SMEs in their search for relevant information.

-The "EPA Helpdesk" will provide up-to-date information and recommendations on the potential benefits the EU-Japan EPA will offer EU SMEs.
-The helpdesk will answer EPA-related queries, organise webinars and publish information packs each of them composed of a factsheet and practical guide covering a specific topic or sector.
+The "EPA Helpdesk" answers EPA-related queries, organises webinars and publishes information packs each of them composed of a factsheet and/or practical guide covering a specific topic or sector.

 CALL FOR EXPRESSIONS OF INTEREST

-Should you be interested in being kept informed or already have a question, feel free to fill in this webform.
+Should you be interested in being kept informed, receiving related documents or have a question, feel free to fill in this webform.

 Below listed are the services provided by the helpdesk: